ugeneunipro/docs/content/phylogenetic-tree-viewer/working-with-clade/selecting-clade.md

 # Selecting Clade

-To select a clade click on it’s root node:
+To select a clade, click on its root node:

 ![](/images/65929741/65929742.png)

 You can see that the corresponding branches are highlighted.

-To select several clades at the same time hold the Shift key and click on the root nodes of the clades.
+To select several clades at the same time, hold the Shift key and click on the root nodes of the clades.